 After assisting children with handwashing, staff will wash their own hands.
 Please practice this protocol at home with your child(ren) often.

 Use hand sanitizer when you cannot use soap and water.
 Washing hands with soap and water is the best way to get rid of germs in most situations.
 If soap and water are not readily available, you can use an alcohol-based hand sanitizer that contains at least 60% alcohol.
 Sanitizers can quickly reduce the number of germs on hands in many situations.
 There will be hand sanitizer stations conveniently located throughout the building.

 Three Steps to Properly Use Hand Sanitizer

 - Apply the gel product to the palm of one hand.
 Please read the label to learn the correct amount.

 - Rub the gel over all the surfaces of your hands and fingers until your hands are dry.
 This should take around 20 seconds.

 Will students be required to wear face coverings?

 Face coverings for school use are not surgical masks, respirators, or other medical personal protective equipment.
-They are simple, cotton/cloth apparel that closely fit and cover the mouth and nose.
+They are simple, 2-3 layer cotton/cloth apparel that closely fit and cover the mouth and nose.
 The use of face coverings is intended to protect everybody in the classroom; face coverings reduce the risk of both transmitting and contracting a viral infection.